DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 To get more intriguing info of who, when, from where, connects to what service,.. for that acces logs monitoring is needed.

+---
+---

-## Logs
+## Logs - Loki

-Loki will be used for logs monitoring.<br>
-Loki itself just stores them, to get logs a promtail container will be used that will have access to caddy's logs, and its job is to scrape them regularly and push them to Loki.
+Loki itself just stores the logs, to get logs a promtail container is used that has access to caddy's logs.
+Its job is to scrape them regularly, maybe process them in some way, and then push them to Loki.<br>
 Once there, a basic grafana dashboard can be made.

 ![logs_dash](https://i.imgur.com/lWToTMd.png)

+### The setup

 * Have Grafana, Loki, Caddy working
 * Edit Caddy compose, bind mount `/var/log/caddy`.<br>
-  Add Promtail container, that also has same bind mount, along with bind mount of its config file.<br>
+  Add to the compose also Promtail container, that has the same logs bind mount, along with bind mount of its config file.<br>
   Promtail will scrape logs to which it now has access and pushes them to Loki.

   <details>